 A strange light begins to appear in her children’s rooms at night, and then there’s the reclusive elderly tenant, Crazy Wendy, her landlady warned her to steer clear of, the woman who spends her evenings spying on Faye’s children from her garret-room window.
 The woman who believes she is Peter Pan’s Wendy.
 To make matters worse, Faye, who has sworn off men, discovers her downstairs neighbor Jack is a disturbingly handsome professor with a talent for charming women and children alike.
 Before she knows it, Faye has embarked upon a whole new adventure into a world where anything might be possible, where broken hearts can be healed by a kiss, and where Neverland may not be a place of fables, but a forgotten land one can still find if they are only brave enough to follow the second star to the right.Add on Goodreads

-Second Star to the Right, August 2016 Pulpwood Queen Book Club Selections
+Second Star to the Right chosen as the August 2016 Pulpwood Queen Book Club Selections

 “The magic of innocence and the romance of hope will charm the reader.”

 “Mary Alice Monroe breathes new life into the timeless legend of Peter Pan–and the result is nothing short of magical.
 Second Star to the Right will whisk you away at the whim of this masterful storyteller.”